eclipse-tractusx/tutorial-resources/mxd/README.md

 Notice that the `kubectl apply` command deploys a Kubernetes Ingress Controller to the cluster and is required to reach our applications from outside the cluster.
 Specifically, it deploys an NGINX ingress controller.
-Notice also, that the command is *specific to KinD* and will likely not work on other Kubernetes runtimes or with other ingress controllers!
+Notice also, that the command is *specific to KinD* and will likely not work on other Kubernetes runtimes (minikube, ...) or with other ingress controllers!

 Wait.
 Then wait some more.
 It will take a couple of minutes until all services are booted up.
 If your machine is a potato, it'll take even longer.
 Just get a coffee.
 Eventually, it should look similar to this: